UniversityOfNottingham/universityofnottingham.github.io/docs/guidelines/repository-creation.md

 Name the repo appropriately
 !!! note "TODO - Standards for Naming Repos"

-Check the box to add a README, and add a .gitignore (for Visual Studio projects, select Visual Studio from the dropdown).
+Check the box to add a README, and add a .gitignore (e.g. for Visual Studio projects, select Visual Studio from the dropdown).

 Click **Create**.

-## 2. Set Branch Policies for master
+## 2. Set Branch Policies for `master`

 With your new repo still selected, navigate to the **Branches** sub-menu.